FabLabGharbiya/fabzero/md-files/notes.md

 - if i use smd compenets i should cut the remaining parts of the container
 - i should sort the components by order and type
 - 3d printer problems : search 3d printing troubleshooting and ultimaker troublshooting
+- alt + f2 to run programms by writing it's name

 [Go back to readme file](/readme.md)